GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 Use the tool embedded below to see what each range-name represents and how the percentages affect the start and end positions.
 Try to set the range-start to `entry 0%` and the range-end to `cover 50%`, and then drag the scrollbar to see the animation result.

 <figure>
-  <iframe loading=lazy src="https://scroll-driven-animations.style/tools/view-timeline/ranges/?embed" frameborder="0" sandbox="allow-scripts allow-forms allow-top-navigation" width="500" height="600" style="height: 600px; width: 100%; border: 1px solid #333;"></iframe>
+  <iframe loading="lazy" src="https://scroll-driven-animations.style/tools/view-timeline/ranges/?embed" frameborder="0" sandbox="allow-scripts allow-forms allow-top-navigation" width="500" height="600" style="height: 600px; width: 100%; border: 1px solid #333;"></iframe>
   <figcaption>The View Timeline Ranges Visualizer, available at <a href="https://goo.gle/view-timeline-range-tool">https://goo.gle/view-timeline-range-tool</a></figcaption>
 </figure>